 2. Catagen (The Transitional Stage)

-In this stage, hair growth slows as the follicle shrinks and the strand separates from the base of the follicle.
+In this stage, growth slows as the follicle shrinks and the hair strand separates from the base of the follicle.

 3. Telogen (The Resting Stage)

-Researchers found that hair follicles do more than just “rest” in the telogen stage: a wealth of cellular activity occurs, facilitating tissue regeneration and new hair growth.
+Researchers found that hair follicles do more than just “rest” in the telogen stage: a wealth of cellular activity occurs, facilitating tissue regeneration and new growth.
 That’s why the telogen stage is vital to form healthy, strong hair.

 4. Exogen (The Shedding Stage)

-This is an extension of the telogen stage: hair falls out of the follicles, encouraged by shampooing and combing.
+This is an extension of the telogen stage: hair falls out of the root, encouraged by shampooing and combing.
 It’s natural to lose between 50 and 100 hairs per day, according to the NHS.
 The exogen stage can last for 2 to 5 months.

 Follicles pass through these 4 stages at different times: one follicle could be in the anagen stage while others are in the telogen stage.